Using Green Gamification & AR to Promote & Teach Environmental Sustainability

 Polycular believes EcoGotchi is your nagging conscience in form of a virtual creature that is dependent upon your behavior to help you reduce CO2.

-Integration Kit and Game System
+Integration Kit and Eco Game System for Teaching Sustainability

 While this highly successful augmented reality (AR), location-based game is specific to the garden of sustainability; Polycular had the vision to build an online editor so teachers and students can design their own location-based games.
 A complete SDK and system (CluStAR) for location-based augmented reality game play and storytelling, allows educators to apply the concept to a broader range of subjects.
 To assist, Polycular has developed an AR workshop with accompanying didactic material.